hiroshishishi/freemarket_sample_67c/README.md

 - has_many :orders dependent: :destroy
 - has_many :comments dependent: :destroy
 - has_many :social_providers dependent: :destroy
-- has_one :delivery_adresses dependent: :destroy
+- has_one :delivery_addresses dependent: :destroy

 ## itemsテーブル